Corporates cheer as India's oil minister takes charge of green clearances

 Moily denies he is unduly favoring industry, saying he will not bypass environmental rules to clear a backlog of decisions.
 He cited his rejection of Vedanta Resources Ltd’s plea to mine bauxite in the Niyamgiri hills of Odisha state after local residents opposed it.

-“It is not a question of favour.
+“It is not a question of favor.
 If you are not taking a decision, ultimately what happens ... you are working against the interest of the nation,” he said.

 Even though Moily’s environmental clearances are in some cases the final hurdle in India’s notorious thicket of bureaucracy, it will still take time to get the projects going.
 Tight liquidity makes raising funds tough right now and, before investing, many companies will wait for the formation of a new government.